 - 144 hours (6 days) € 33.50

 - OV Chipkaart (reloadable travel card): €7.50 (for the card) + €1.50 per ride

 - Prebook tickets to popular museums to avoid the lines.
-Consider buying an I Amsterdam City Card if you plan on visiting multiple museums — it also includes transportation, a canal cruise, and a few other perks.
+Consider buying an Amsterdam Pass if you plan on visiting multiple museums and sights — it also includes transportation, a canal cruise, and a few other perks.

-- Skip the touristy canal boat tour and rent your own boat from these guys or these dudes.
+- Skip the touristy canal boat tour and rent your own boat.

 - Pay attention to bikes and bike lanes.
 They will run you down.